China's rocket: Uncontrolled, unpredictable return home | DW | 04.05.2021

 "For an uncontrolled reentry event like this," writes the ESA, "it is not possible to accurately predict where the object, or any parts of it after break-up, will fall.

-This is mainly because atmospheric density, which drives the reduction in orbital altitude to an eventual reentry, is not well known below 300km (186 miles) in altitude, as spacecraft are seldom active there to gather measurements."
+This is mainly because atmospheric density, which drives the reduction in orbital altitude to an eventual reentry, is not well known below 300 kilometers (186 miles) in altitude, as spacecraft are seldom active there to gather measurements."

 You can check ESA's public tracker for orbiting objects and run a search for "COSPAR ID number 2021-035B to follow the Chinese CZ-5B."